venkatakrishnareddymallu/Gramener_Intern/README.md

 ## Data
 Datasets used for analysis is provided by "Gramener" and can be found in `gramener-usecase-nas`.
 The dataset is based on the national achievement survey conducted by NCERT for 8th grade students.

-### This also include Python and Javascript solutions
+### This also include Python and Javascript Solutions